noahehall/theBookOfNoah/0current/security/websecurity.md

     - SameSite: only send cookies with requests triggered from the same site
       - SameSite=Strict: strip all cookies from all requests triggered from external sites to your server; disable social media sharing tho (use LAX instead)
       - SameSite=Lax: only allow sending cookies with inbound GET requests from external sites

+### Permissions

+#### privilege escalation

+- a malicious user usurps the permissions of another user
+- vertical escalation: an attacker gets access to an account wiht a broader permissions than their own
+- horizontal escalation: an attacker accesses anothr account with similar privileges as their own

+- expsore

+  - if an attacker can deploy a web shell on your server and escalate to root privilege

+- fallout

+- mitigation
+  - securely implement access controls for all sensitive resources

 ### XML attacks